damianhakert/damianhakert.github.io/source/posts/2016-12-06-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

 ## Conclusion

-Hopefully this shows some of the power of GitLab and having everything integrated into one cohesive product.
+Hopefully this shows some GitLab's power and how having everything integrated into one cohesive product simplifies one's workflow.
 If you have a complex documentation site you’d like to put together from specific directories in multiple Git repositories, the process described above is the best we've been able to come up with.
 If you have any ideas to make this system better, let us know!

 The documentation website is [open source](https://gitlab.com/gitlab-com/gitlab-docs), available under the MIT License.
 You’re welcome to take a look at it, submit a merge request, or even fork it to use it with your own project.